crosscode-nl/snowflake/README.md

 A 64 bits ID can be represented as an 11 character string in base64 encoding.
 This is a very efficient way to store the ID in a string format in XML, JSON, or a database, although I would store it as a binary uint64 if possible.

-This package can be a livesaver if you need to generate unique IDs in a distributed system, otherwise you would have to use a database or service to generate unique IDs, which would introduce latency, a bottleneck and a single point of failure.
+This module can be a livesaver if you need to generate unique IDs in a distributed system, otherwise you would have to use a database or service to generate unique IDs, which would introduce latency, a bottleneck and a single point of failure.

-All the packages I investigated are amazing, and I would not hold back to use any of them if you do not want to use this package.
+All the modules I investigated are amazing, and I would not hold back to use any of them if you do not want to use this module.
 I think the Influx implementation is the best alternative, because it is fast.
 If you cannot use it because of the potential out of order ids or the lack of flexibility, then you could use bwmarin/snowflake or godruoyi/go-snowflake.

 ## Motivation

 I decided to make this implementation because I was not satisfied with the existing implementations, because I like a different software design, want more flexibility and performance.
-I also wanted to have a package that is easy to use and has a good test coverage.
+I also wanted to have a module that is easy to use and has a good test coverage.

-I think this package delivers on these points.
+I think this module delivers on these points.
 It is easy to use, has a good test coverage, and is very fast.
 It is also very flexible, allowing for different epochs and bit sizes per instance in a single application.

 ## Quick start